Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 When is the Year 1 Phonics Screening Test?

 The Phonics Test is a compulsory test.
-It takes place in the second week of June, in the second half of Summer Term , towards the end of Year 1.
+It takes place in the second week of June, in the second half of the Summer Term , towards the end of Year 1.

 How will this be conducted?